AngeloAntonioPrisco/ddditai/.doc/02-data_understanding/data_understanding.md

 This implies updating the process to implement a backoff strategy that retries requests using an exponential backoff, up to a maximum delay of 1 hour.

+From further studies on these limits, it emerged that Sketchfab does not use any headers to indicate a recommended retry time.
+In other, the limits do not seem to be related to IP addresses but rather to the token.
+To avoid such issues, a possible solution is to use multiple tokens, one per thread, and longer pause periods.
+In particular, it seems reasonable to wait a fixed time, such as 90 seconds, after a batch of requests (e.g., 32 requests), and to pause for one or two seconds between consecutive requests.
+Using four threads and 256 models per tag with 8 tags, this process would take approximately 10 minutes.

 ## 3. Final Strategy

 **Section Description:**